I want to know more about Texas courts.

 CAUTION: Figuring out the right court to file your case in, or the way to respond to a case, is more complicated than finding the closest court to you.
 The court your case should take place in can depend on several factors including:

-If you are unsure of where to file your case it is a good idea to get legal advice before going further.
+If you are unsure about where to file your case, get legal advice before going further.
 You can also go to the ask a question section of our website for more guidance.

 Please click the link below for an interactive map of district, county, and justice courts in Texas.
 This interactive map was developed by the Texas Office of Court Administration.
 Simply click your county for a listing of courts in your area.